 After Dorothy’s passing in 2006, Jeff Evans took the baton until the Summer of 2009.

-In 2010, director Terry Medert and musical collaborator Steve Joos united until Steve‘s retirement in the spring of 2016.
+In 2010, co-directors Steve Joos and Terry Medert teamed up to run the band until Steve’s retirement in the spring of 2016.

 Over the years, a number of people have joined the conducting team, including Charlie Jacobson and Lee Black.

-Terry Medert recently announced his retirement, following 11 years as director.
+Terry Medert recently announced his retirement, following 11 years.

 Today, the band is headed up by co-directors Tasha Aragaki Nakahodo and Rob White.